 Early Alert identifies those students who are at risk of failing within the first quarter of the semester (within four weeks for fall and spring and within two weeks for summer) so that they have time to counteract unsatisfactory progress and are offered resources to help them succeed.
-Students who are reported by their instructors for an Early Alert or Always Alert will be contacted by Academic Success Center advisors to inform them of faculty concerns (or congratulations) and share with them how to access support services.
+Students who are reported by their instructors for an Early Alert or Always Alert will be contacted by the Office of Student Success and Retention Advisors to inform them of faculty concerns (or congratulations) and share with them how to access support services.